m0k1/FairCoinWidget/README.md

 The complete list of the options and acceptable values can be found on https://widget.m0k1.pw/#config.

-You can also use the wizard on https://widget.m0k1.pw/ to generate linking codes, just be sure to change: `<script src="http://widget.m0k1.pw/coin.js"></script>` to use your own hosted copy of coin.js.
+You can also use the wizard on https://widget.m0k1.pw/ to generate widget codes !

 *Enjoy!*

 ==============
 *If you run into a bug, or a styling issue, or if you need help or have an idea please open issue !